Sonic Drive-In

 Sonic Corporation, founded as Sonic Drive-In and more commonly known as Sonic (stylized in all caps), is an American drive-in fast-food chain owned by Inspire Brands, the parent company of Arby's, Jimmy John's, Buffalo Wild Wings, Baskin-Robbins, and Dunkin'.
 Sonic, founded by Troy N. Smith Sr., opened its first location in 1953, under the name Top Hat Drive-In.
-Originally a walk-up root beer stand outside a log-cabin steakhouse selling soda, hamburgers, and hot dogs, Sonic currently has over 3,400 locations in the United States.
-Sonic is known for its use of carhops on roller skates, and hosts an annual competition (in most locations) to determine the top skating carhop in the company.
+Originally a walk-up root beer stand outside a log-cabin steakhouse selling soda, hamburgers, and hot dogs, Sonic expanded to over 3,400 locations in the United States.
+Sonic is known for its use of carhops on roller skates, and hosts an annual competition in most locations to determine the top skating carhop in the company.
 The company's core products include the "Chili Cheese Coney", "Sonic Cheeseburger Combo", "Sonic Blasts", "Master Shakes", and "Wacky Pack Kids Meals".

 History

 Following World War II, Sonic founder Troy N. Smith Sr., returned to his hometown of Seminole, Oklahoma, where he became employed as a milkman.
 He then decided to work delivering bread, because bread is lighter than milk.
 Soon afterwards, Smith purchased the Cottage Cafe, a little diner in Shawnee, Oklahoma.
 Before long, he sold it and opened a fast-food service, Troy's Pan Full of Chicken, on the edge of town.
 In 1953, Smith joined with a business partner to purchase a five-acre parcel of land that had a log house and a walk-up root beer stand named the Top Hat.
 The two continued operating the root beer stand and converted the log house into a steak restaurant.
 After realizing that the stand was averaging $700 a week in the sale of root beer, hamburgers, and hot dogs, Smith decided to focus on the more-profitable root beer stand.
 He bought out his business partner.

 Initially, Top Hat customers parked their automobiles anywhere on the gravel parking lot and walked up to place orders.
 In Louisiana, Smith saw a drive-in that used speakers for ordering.
 He suspected that he could increase his sales by controlling the parking and having the customers order from speakers at their cars, with carhops delivering the food to the cars.
 Smith borrowed several automobiles from a friend who owned a used-car lot to establish a layout for controlled parking.
 He also had some so-called "jukebox boys" wire an intercom system in the parking lot.
 Sales immediately tripled.
 Charles Woodrow Pappe, an entrepreneur, was impressed by the Shawnee drive-in.
 He and Smith negotiated the first franchise location in Woodward, Oklahoma, in 1956, based on a handshake.
 By 1958, two more drive-ins were built, in Enid and Stillwater.